MateuszSamin/synergyai/papers/tech.md

 # Aggregation and accuracy

 To counteract potential variance in accuracy between ensemble algorithms we introduce an aggregation system.
-Similarly to a gating model in a MoE setting, the aggregation system can be thought of as a one-layer neural network.
+Similarly to a gating model in an MoE setting, the aggregation system can be thought of as a one-layer neural network.
 The weights within the aggregator are defined as follows:

 $$